 Switch between dog foods with different protein sources, such as chicken, fish, lamb, venison, and beef, to prevent your dog from developing allergic reactions to these proteins.
 It’s also a great way to give your dog variety and maintain their interest in their food, especially if they’re fussy eaters.

-As much as we’d like to believe that the food we feed our dogs has everything they need in it, they sometimes don’t.
+As much as we’d like to believe that the food that we feed our dogs has everything they need in it, it sometimes doesn’t.
 Although high-quality dog foods do a much better job at giving your dog the nutrition they need, no dog food has it all.

-By switching between high-quality dog foods, you’re giving your dog a wider variety of essential nutrients to benefit their bodies and adding helpful bacteria into their gut.
+By switching between high-quality dog foods, you’re giving your dog a wider variety of essential nutrients to benefit their bodies and keep a healthy, varied population of healthy gut bacteria.

 Can It Be Harmful to Switch Dog Food Often?

 It isn’t harmful to change your dog’s food often, but how quickly you transition them from one food to another may cause them to vomit, have diarrhea, and experience discomfort in their stomachs.

 Starting your dog on a new food without a transition period will be a shock to their system, and their gut won’t have a chance to adjust to it properly, which causes gastrointestinal upset.
 When dogs have a bad experience with new food, it can put them off from eating it and make the switch so much more difficult.

 The only time you should change your dog’s food suddenly is if it’s been recommended by your vet.

 What Happens If I Didn’t Transition My Dog’s Food?